Grow Well Guides

 Daphne Perfume Princess

 Our all-time favourite Daphne!
 These come into stores around the end of June, early July, and when in bloom are completely covered in citrusy-scented flowers.
 They have softer pink buds with white petals.
 Grows to 1.5 x 1m and blooms from mid-July to September.
-One of the longest flowering Daphne varieties.
+One of the longest flowering daphne varieties.

 What you need to Grow Well